AnimaGUS-minerva/refract/README.md

 > Build scripts may save any output files in the directory specified in the OUT_DIR environment variable.
 Scripts should not modify any files outside of that directory.

-So, use this **at your own risk in a very specific situation** (in our case, a custom Rust build/test framework) where this sort of spec is absolutely required.
+So use this **with care in a specific situation** (in our case, a custom Rust build/test framework) where this sort of spec is absolutely required.

 ## Examples